 Covenantal God

-God only operates inside a covenant.
-In the Old Testament God made covenants with Adam, Noah, Abraham, Moses and David.
-Some parts of these covenants were everlasting, but all pointed to the everlasting New Covenant.
-This was sealed with the sinless blood of the Son who paid the price of redemption.
-It is unique in that it is a covenant between God the Father and God the Son.
+God operates inside a covenant.
+In the Old Testament God made covenants with Adam, Noah, Abraham, Moses, Israel and David.
+Some parts of these covenants were everlasting, but all pointed to the everlasting New Covenant in Christ.
+This was sealed with the sinless blood of the Son who paid the price of redemption, Colossians 1:14.
+The New Covenant is unique in that it is a covenant between God the Father, God the Son and God the Holy Spirit.

 The life and death of Jesus Christ fulfilled every requirement of the Mosaic law and all the other covenants, Matthew 5:17.
-It also provided a way to fellowship God, for His blood cleanses us from all sin, 1 John 1:7 and makes us partakers of the New Covenant.
-This alone makes Christianity totally unique, for no other religion provides a heavenly covenant with man and a way to enter into fellowship God.
+It also provided a way to fellowship God, for His blood cleanses us from all sin, 1 John 1:7 and makes us partakers of the New Covenant with full access to the Father.
+This alone makes Christianity totally unique, for no other religion provides a heavenly covenant with man and a way to enter into full fellowship with God.

 Christianity’s Uniqueness is God Indwelling His People